l3eander/aws-deployment/README.md

-# aws-deployment

-Ansible role to deploy an AWS EC2 instance and setup nginx
+#Ansible role to deploy an AWS EC2 Ubuntu instance and setup nginx
+#To execute, please install ansible and run the play as follows

+ansible-playbook playbook.yml